nkorsakov-tw/core/products/combi-deal/create-a-combi-deal.md

 5. Select the items.

 * Provide a name to the component of your combi deal;
-* Set price for this;
+* Set a price for this;
 * Add a new component to your **'Combi deal'** by following all the previous steps.

 <figure><img src="../../.gitbook/assets/combi1.jpg" alt=""><figcaption></figcaption></figure>

-6. After creating all the desired components of the 'Combi deal', make sure to click the **'Save'** button.
+6. After creating all the desired components of the 'Combi deal', make sure to click the 'Save' button.

-**Here is an example of creating the components of the 'Combi deal:**
+### Here is an example of creating the components of the 'Combi deal:

 | Name      | Price  | Assigned articles                        |
 | --------- | ------ | ---------------------------------------- |